fleschutz/libSI/README.md

 What's the distance the Earth has travelled so far?
 It's...
 446.782 megalight-year(s) What's a car's braking distance on dry asphalt from 100km/h?
 It's...
 48.2253m What's a car's braking distance on wet asphalt from 100km/h?
 It's...
-64.3004m
+64.3004m What's the 1TB file download time via 100MBit?
+It's...
+22h 13min What's an aircraft's glide path on final at 10NM in 3000ft height?
+It's...
+2.82661°
 ```